end2endzone/RapidAssist/INSTALL.md

 Test are automatically build when building the solution.

-To run tests, open a shell prompt and browse to the `build/bin` folder and run `rapidassist_unittest` executable.
-Windows users must also specify the configuration name (for example `build\bin\Release`).
+To run tests, navigate to the `build/bin` folder and run `rapidassist_unittest` executable.
+For Windows users, the executable is located in `build\bin\Release`.

 Test results are saved in junit format in file `rapidassist_unittest.x86.debug.xml` or `rapidassist_unittest.x86.release.xml` depending on the selected configuration.